mdsb100/Promise/README.md

 ```
 Promise().then(function(){}).then(function(){}).then(function(){});
 ```
-and - We do work and do another work.
-When all of thing is done, then to do next.
+when - When all of thing is done, then to do next.
-The result of next 'Promise' is an array, if you use 'and'.
+The result of next 'Promise' is an array, if you use 'when'.
 ```
 function delay(ms, expect) {
     return function(result) {